Looking for help with your list?

 To create an Order Notifications automation, follow these steps.

 - Launch the Automation Builder.

-- Enter a campaign name and click the drop-down menu to choose an audience.
+- Click the drop-down menu to choose a store.

 - Click Begin.